mattermost/docs/source/administration/ediscovery.rst

   --data '{"id":"","create_at":0,"user_id":"craig","status":"","count":0,"desc":" ","type":"","start_at":1514769359000,"end_at": 1546305359000,"keywords":"","emails":"craig@mattermost.com"}' \
   https://yourmattermosturl/api/v4/compliance/reports

-If the post is successful Mattermost will return a message that looks like the following indicating that the server is running the compliance export process:
+If the post is successful Mattermost will return a message that looks like the following, indicating that the server is running the compliance export process:

 .. code-block:: json